wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 L1 accesses will result in a cache hit, which does not cause the state and the tag of the slot to change.
 If both the state and the tag can be accessed read-only and atomically, no locking would be required, since the cache access transaction is trivially atomic.

+The `FilterCache` objects are initialized in init.cpp, function `BuildCacheBank()`, called by `BuildCacheGroup()`, which is further called by `InitSystem()`.
+In the top level function, boolean variable `isTerminal` determines whether the current cache object to be initialized is a terminal cache (that has no child) or not.
+If it is a terminal cache, then in `BuildCacheBank()`, we instanciate `class FilterCache` objects instead if `class Cache` objects, and connect the filter cache to the processor's `l1i` and `lid`.